-These PSB organisations have expanded into the development of so-called (by the regulator Ofcom (Office of Communication)) PSB portfolio channels, often created to meet the commercial competition and take advantage of technological developments.
-This has led to concerns over the BBC's and C4's 'scale and scope' of operation: that is, whether they are trying to do too much, especially of a more commercial nature, in order to protect their market shares and political support.
+These PSB organisations have expanded into the development of so-called (by the regulator Ofcom) "PSB portfolio channels", often expanding to meet the commercial competition and take advantage of technological developments.
+This has led to concerns over the BBCs and C4's "scale and scope" of operation: that is whether it is trying to do too much, especially of a more commercial nature in order to protect their market shares and political support.

-Figure 1 shows the audience share (in viewing time) of the PSB channels and other broadcasters, including pay TV operators from 1988 to 2014.
+Figure 1 below shows the audience share (in viewing time) of the PSB channels and other broadcasters including pay TV operators from 1988 to 2014.